Test in a live environment

 Or, you can search for "IronPDF" in the "Manage NuGet Packages" dialog in Visual Studio.

-Let's say you want to create a PDF file from an HTML string using IronPDF.
+Let's say you want to create a PDF file from an HTML string with IronPDF.
 Since the process of creating a PDF can potentially raise exceptions, you can use try-catch

 blocks to handle them.
 Here's an example of how you can create a PDF using IronPDF and handle exceptions with try-catch